 Training our bodies and minds to be at our best, when we are at our worst and unlocking our true genetic potential is when we really discover who we are and what we are capable of.”

-These beliefs, alongside Vicki’s unbreakable mindset lead her to secure a new World Record for rowing 4,000km across the treacherous Pacific Ocean, raising over £90,000 in funding as part of all female trio, Girls Who Dare.
+These beliefs, alongside Vicki’s unbreakable mindset lead her to secure a new World Record for rowing 4,000km across the treacherous Pacific Ocean, raising over £90,000 in funding to achieve the endeavour.

 Her story of facing her fears and reclaiming her power under the title ‘cutting through the noise’ had the audience gripped.
 Vicki explains that even your biggests fears can be overcome by simply making a choice.
 Choosing to put one foot in front of the other and turning perceived barriers into doors that open to a better life.
 Vicki has overcome a fear of heights and water and dealt with personal obstacles to develop physical and mental resilience that seems to know no bounds.
 Vicki speaks with a strength and a vulnerability that both inspires and surprises.